xushangning/ei332/README.md

 Collection of labs for EI332 of SJTU

+## Presentation

+A presentation was given to the class of 2019 about my learning experience of this course.
+Here is the [link](https://github.com/xushangning/ei332/blob/master/slides.pdf) to the slides.

 ## Files to Include

 - Logic design files (`.v`, `.vdh`, `.bdf`, `.edf`, `.vqm`)